prashant1507/playwright-behave-allure-ai-framework/README.md

 - **⚡ Faster Development**: Reduces debugging time for selector issues

 ### Notes
-- AI method is ready, requires user to adjust base_page.py functions
+- The AI method is ready, and requires the user to adjust base_page.py functions
+- Use the @ai_healing tag to see AI in action

 ---